Pair Networks Blog Web Hosting WordPress Security: How WordPress File Permissions Can Save Your Site

 If you’d like to watch instead of reading this information, check out one of our security webinars over at CrowdCast.
 Our security experts have all sorts of recommendations and tricks to keep your WordPress installation secure.

-Understanding Your File Permissions
+Understanding Your WordPress File Permissions

-File permissions don’t just apply to files; they also apply to directories (folders) as well.
+WordPress file permissions don’t just apply to files; they also apply to directories (folders) as well.
 We’ll be going over how to find your file permissions, what file permissions are recommended for WordPress files, and how to change them.
 However, this process requires an understanding of how file permissions work and how to read them.

 If you are not familiar with file permissions, we strongly recommend reading our knowledge base article, File Permissions